surya070/cogniflow/README.md

 1. **Processor** — extracts sleep stages (correct mapping: `"4"` = deep, `"5"` = REM, `"6"` = light), resting HR (10th percentile of overnight readings), SpO2, steps, sleep efficiency.
 2. **Energy Score** — the derived formula is applied directly: `score = intercept + Σ(coef × feature)`, clipped to [0, 100].
 Falls back to rule engine percentage if the formula file is missing.
-3. **Stress Score** — derived from resting HR, sleep duration, and HRV (when available).
-Independent of the energy score.
 4. **Rule Engine** — categorical labels (high / moderate / low) for backward compatibility.
-5. **Gemini LLM** — runs in a background thread (returns 200 immediately to the watch app, preventing timeout).

 Score bands: